 Business Actor Co-Operation View

-a) Intra-Enterprise View: Business actor co-opertation view that depicts how internal business actors co-opearte, how they switch information.
+- Intra-Enterprise View: Business actor co-operation viewpoint, which depicts how internal business actors co-operate, how they switch information.

-b) Inter-Enterprise View: The Ecosystem viewpoint that depicts the operational environment in which an organization operates is a network of organizations and business partners, what are the concerned interactions and collaborations.
+- Inter-Enterprise View: The Ecosystem viewpoint, which depicts the operational environment in which an organization operates.
+An ecosystem is a network of organizations and business partners, which are co-operating via interactions of collaborations.
 There are suppliers, sub-contractors and other b2b partners, customers etc.

 Business Process View